 As a young attorney, following graduation at the top of his law school class, he represented a wholesale consumer products distributor in a case against computer giant Unisys Corp.
 In that case, he obtained a verdict in excess of $1 million, at the time believed to be one of the largest verdicts ever returned by a Harrisburg jury.
 Later, he represented the owners of the historic Bedford Springs Hotel, who had deadlocked on plans to redevelop the resort.
 In 2007, he mounted a successful jury trial defense of a bank against a claim by a corporate minority shareholder that the bank had caused $84 million in damages resulting from the plaintiff’s alleged loss of control of a leading concrete and aggregate supply company.
 In 2014, he led a trial team that successfully litigated an ownership and control dispute among owners of a major northeastern Marcellus Shale energy industry service company.

 More recently, Thomas has litigated complex federal antitrust lawsuits filed in U.S. district courts throughout the country.
 He has appeared many times before the Judicial Panel on Multidistrict Litigation.

 He has also defended clients in multi-million dollar intellectual property litigations.
 He served as local trial counsel on behalf of SmithKline Beecham in a case involving the validity of patents covering some of the world’s most commonly used vaccines.
 He also was a member of a litigation team that defended Samsung in a patent infringement action involving light emitting diode technology used in its smart phones, which resulted in a dismissal with prejudice.
-In 2011, he represented a Pennsylvania inventor and manufacturer, obtaining a defense jury verdict in one of the first cases tried under the Pennsylvania Uniform Trade Secrets Act.
+In 2011, he represented a Pennsylvania inventor and manufacturer, obtaining a defense jury verdict in a case tried under the Pennsylvania Uniform Trade Secrets Act.
 He has successfully litigated trademark and copyright infringement cases as well.